brycekroencke/FogLAMP-Manage-Docs/docs/conceptual-overview.rst

 the configuration for the plugins.

-South plugins for example will tend to have some data collected from the asset entity,some from the data source entity and some from the connections.
+South plugins for example will tend to have some data collected from the asset entity, some from the data source entity and some from the connections.
 Typically the asset will have the data that describes the particular asset while the connection will have the data that describes how to connect to the asset.
 For example the asset would have things